MSevey/skysync/README.md

 #> siasync -h
 usage: siasync <flags> <directory-to-sync>
   for example: ./siasync -password abcd123 /tmp/sync/to/sia

   -address string
         Sia's API address (default "127.0.0.1:9980") -agent string
         Sia agent (default "Sia-Agent")
   -archive
-        Files will not be removed from Sia, even if they are deleted locally -exclude string
+        Files will not be removed from Sia, even if they are deleted locally -data-pieces uint
+        Number of data pieces in erasure code (default 10) -debug
+        Enable debug mode.
+Warning: generates a lot of output.
+  -dry-run
+        Show what would have been uploaded without changing files in Sia -exclude string
         Comma separated list of file extensions to skip, all other files will be copied.
   -include string
         Comma separated list of file extensions to copy, all other files will be ignored.
+  -parity-pieces uint
-  -password string
+        Number of parity pieces in erasure code (default 30) -password string
         Sia's API password
-  -subfolder string
+  -size-only
+        Compare only based on file size and not on checksum -subfolder string
-        Folder on Sia to sync files too (default "siasync")
+        Folder on Sia to sync files too (default "siasync") -sync-only
+        Sync, don't monitor directory for changes changes
 ```

 ## Building from Source
 Siasync is written in Go, you have have a working Go installation before
 attempting to build Siasync from source.

 #### build Siasync dependencies
 `make dependencies`

 #### build Siasync
 `make`

 ## License
 The MIT License (MIT)